benchmark-subsetting/cere/doc/cere-check-io.1.md

 **cere check-io** check if a regions does illegal IOs.
 Illegal IOs are **open**, **close**, **read** and **write** on files.
-If a region does such IOs, the region is marked as invalid because we can't restore files descriptors or guarantee files state in replay.
+If a region does such IOs, the region is marked as invalid because **CERE** can't restore files descriptors or guarantee files state at replay.

 ## OPTIONS